About Us

 Ensure the safety, reliability, and quality of essential utility services

-Scrutinize utility costs, risks and performance to ensure just and reasonable rates
+Review utility costs, risks, and performance to ensure just and reasonable rates

-Manage customer and community choices to ensure value for all customers
+Support customer and community choices that provide value for all

 How to Participate